 Some common options to fund the purchase obligation under a BSA include the use of personal funds, creating a sinking fund in the business itself, borrowing funds, installment payments and insurance.
 Of these options, only the insured option can guarantee complete financing of the purchase from the beginning.
 Accordingly, a proper BSA will include both disability buy-out insurance and life insurance.
 Since the health of the business owner determines their insurability, any delay in acquiring appropriate coverage could be fatal to the success of the BSA and, with it, the survival of the business itself.

-Business succession planning takes legal guidance.
-Book a call with attorney Adelina Ruiz today.
+Florida business succession planning takes legal guidance.
+Book a call with attorney Adelina Ruiz today and get help with your family business estate planning.